Dylan Strome: Arizona Coyotes (2016–2018)

+Chicago Blackhawks (2018–2022)

 Strome started the 2018–19 season on the Coyotes' NHL roster.
 After playing in 20 games, on November 25, 2018, he was traded to the Chicago Blackhawks (along with Brendan Perlini) in exchange for Nick Schmaltz.
-Strome was placed on a line with former OHL teammate Alex DeBrincat and Perlini and played on the team's power play unit.
-On February 11, 2019, Strome was named the Third Star of the Week after scoring two goals and five assists in three games to help the Blackhawks win seven games in a row.
+Strome was placed on the second line with former OHL teammate Alex DeBrincat and Patrick Kane and played on the team's power play unit.
+On February 11, 2019, Strome was named the Third Star of the Week after recording two goals and five assists in three games to help the Blackhawks win seven games in a row.
 He finished the season with 17 goals and 34 assists for the Blackhawks.
+His performance with the Blackhawks was positively regarded, with analysts considering this to be a breakout season in his professional career.

 On January 3, 2021, the Blackhawks signed Strome to a two-year, $6 million contract.

-Strome was a healthy scratch for 7 of the first 11 games of the 2021–22 NHL season.
+Strome was a healthy scratch for seven of the first 11 games of the 2021–22 season.
 Following the dismissal of coach Jeremy Colliton, Strome rebounded and saw more playtime with the Blackhawks as a top-six forward.
 He finished the season with 22 goals, 26 assists with 52.3 face off percentage.

 As an impending restricted free agent at the conclusion of the season, Strome was not tendered a qualifying offer by the rebuilding Blackhawks, and was released to free agency on July 12, 2022.

-Washington Capitals
+Washington Capitals (2022–present)

 On July 14, 2022, Strome signed a one-year, $3.5 million contract with the Washington Capitals.
-He then signed a five-year, $25 million contract extension with the Capitals on February 3, 2023.
+He later signed a five-year, $25 million contract extension with the Capitals on February 3, 2023.

+On April 6, 2025, Strome had the secondary assist on Alexander Ovechkin's 895th career regular season goal, which broke Wayne Gretzky's all-time goal-scoring record.
+In the 2024–25 season, he set new career highs in goals (29), assists (53), and total points (82).